Preparing for your hospital visit

 Patient falls are a leading cause of hospital-acquired injury and often prolong or complicate hospital stays.
 Patients may experience a fall because they are weakened by a medical condition or after an accident or surgery.

 At Bundaberg Private, we are committed to providing a safe environment for all patients.
-Between April and June 2024, we cared for 1160 patients, and we are proud to report that there were zero patient falls during this period—a reflection of the robust and proactive measures we have in place that support patient safety.
+Between July to September 2024, we cared for 1285 patients, and we are proud to report that there were zero patient falls during this period—a reflection of the robust and proactive measures we have in place that support patient safety.

 Pressure injuries